 A Systematic Approach to Prioritizing Your Cross-Sector Partnership Ideas

-At Resonance, we guide teams through every stage of cross-sector partnership development.
+At Resonance, we guide teams through every stage of cross-sector partnership development, including this phase.
 And we’re emphatic about winnowing down great partnership ideas to the ones that are most actionable, practical, and strategic.
 After all, partners have limited bandwidth and great partnerships take time.

 Not all partnerships are created equal.
 By taking a systematic approach to prioritizing your partnership ideas, you can help your organization focus on collaboration for maximum impact.
 The list above will let you pursue partnerships that’ll have the greatest chance at creating effective, lasting solutions to your toughest challenges.